Effibot/pepper_virtual/README.md

 ## Running the simulation

 Because we want to spawn GUIs from our containers, we need to allow Docker to open GUIs on the surrounding OS.
-Thus, before starting the conainter, run: `xhost +local:root`.
+Thus, before starting the container, run: `xhost +local:root`.
 More on this [here](https://riptutorial.com/docker/example/21831/running-gui-apps-in-a-linux-container).

 1. Start a container from the image: `sudo docker run -it -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=unix$DISPLAY awesome-pepper-sim`
 2. In the container, source the catkin workspace that was build during the building process of the Dockerfile: `source /catkin_ws/devel/setup.bash`
-3. Start Gazebo simulation based: `roslaunch pepper_gazebo_plugin pepper_gazebo_plugin_in_office_CPU.launch`
+3. Start Gazebo simulation: `roslaunch pepper_gazebo_plugin pepper_gazebo_plugin_in_office_CPU.launch`

 This should give you something similar to this: